dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/using_statuses.md

   - projectadmin-responses-show
 ---

 Statuses are a helpful way to organize responses and keep track of their current state.
-For example, a job application on Screendoor might have an &ldquo;Incoming&rdquo; status for newly received applications, an &ldquo;Interview&rdquo; status for those worth following up on, and a &ldquo;Rejected&rdquo; status for applications that didn't make the cut.
+For example, a job application on Screendoor might have an "Incoming" status for newly received applications, an "Interview" status for those worth following up on, and a "Rejected" status for applications that didn't make the cut.

 Most projects come with built-in statuses to give you a head start, but they can be customized for your specific needs.

 ### Adding and editing statuses

-From your project's Responses page, press the Edit button to the right of the &ldquo;Statuses&rdquo; header.
+From your project's Responses page, press the Edit button to the right of the "Statuses" header.

 ![Button to edit statuses.](../images/status_1.png)

-To add a status, type its name in the &ldquo;Add a status&rdquo; field and press the Add button to save.
+To add a status, type its name in the "Add a status" field and press the Add button to save.

 ![Field to add a status.](../images/status_2.png)